MindaugasLaganeckas/release-note-automation/README.md

 # release-note-automation
-Test the creation of release note
+Demonstrates how a release note can be created based on tag push event.